fabrica-datos-laborales/fdl-data/docs/01-ictwss.md

   <tr>
    <td style="text-align:left;padding-left: 2em;" indentlevel="1"> concunion _ictwss </td>
    <td style="text-align:left;"> Membership concentration at union level </td>
    <td style="text-align:left;"> Membership concentration at union level (Herfindahl index calculated over membership shares of affiliated within the main condederation).
-Given by ∑in(pi2), where piis the proportion of total membership organised by the i thaffiliate and n is the total number of affiliates.∑ Aff1 n (pi2), where p denotes the fraction of total membership organised by the ith affiliate and n is the total number of affiliates.
+Given by &lt;U+2211&gt;in(pi2), where piis the proportion of total membership organised by the i thaffiliate and n is the total number of affiliates.&lt;U+2211&gt; Aff1 n (pi2), where p denotes the fraction of total membership organised by the ith affiliate and n is the total number of affiliates.
 This variable measures the degree of concentration or fragmentation regarding bargaining units at the industry or occupational level </td>
    <td style="text-align:left;"> (0-1) </td>
    <td style="text-align:left;"> numeric </td>